Bookbinding: rare book design drop-back box

 • If you are using a tablet or mobile device will need a microphone, and optionally a camera check if suitable before your course starts.

 • You will require a good broadband connection as mobile data 3G/4G or a mobile dongle will not provide sufficient Bandwidth during live sessions.

 Are there any other costs?
 Is there anything I need to bring?

 You will need to provide your own materials, tools and equipment for this course.
 This includes access to a flat work surface of a reasonable size.
-Also required will be a large cutting mat or scrap board, measuring equipment including safety rulers, and sharp knives such a standard Craft knife or ‘Stanley’ knife, good large and small scissors, a variety of sizes of glue brush, PVA, Grey board or Millboard and appropriate quality book cloth.
+Also required will be a large cutting mat or scrap board, measuring equipment including safety rulers, and sharp knives such a standard Craft knife or ‘Stanley’ knife, a set square, good large and small scissors, a variety of sizes of glue brush, PVA, Grey board or Millboard and appropriate quality book cloth.
 A general ‘small tool’ kit used in bookbinding will be useful too if you have on.
 A list and further guidance will be provided after enrolment.